haotian2006/HelperDocs-contributions/Parallel luau.md

     If you look at Value, each time a thread read and writes it is reading and writing at the same time (this will not always happen).
 So it means that if both Threads run a for loop increase Value by 100, Value will not be 200 most of the time.
 ### Avoiding Race Conditions
 When working with the DataModel roblox already implemented Thread Safety as shown above.
 Otherwise what you can do is combine the data in a Synchronized state so there is a lesser chance of data overlapping with each other or if you are working with shared table use the functions [increment()](https://create.roblox.com/docs/reference/engine/datatypes/SharedTable#increment) or [update()](https://create.roblox.com/docs/reference/engine/datatypes/SharedTable#update) to update data as it does an atomic update to the values.

+## Using Microprofiler
+To open microprofiler on the client press ctrl-shift-f6.
+To pause press ctrl-P, If it opens and object viewer press ctrl-shift-f6 twice to reopen it and press ctrl-P again.
+### Debug.profilebegin